Homo antecessor: Pathology

 The partial face ATD6-69 has an ectopic M3 (upper left third molar), where it erupted improperly, and this caused the impaction of M2, where it was blocked from erupting at all.
 Although impaction of M3 is rather common in modern humans, as high as fifty percent in some populations, impaction of M2 is rare, as little as 0.08 to 2.3%.
-Impaction can lead to secondary lesions, such as dental cavities, root resorption, or dentigerous or keratocysts.
+Impaction can lead to secondary lesions, such as dental cavities, root resorption, keratocysts and dentigerous cysts.

 The mandible ATE9-1 exhibits severe dental attrition and abrasion of the tooth crowns and bone resorption at the root, so much so that the root canals (the sensitive interior) of the canines are exposed.
 The trauma is consistent with gum disease due to overloading the teeth, such as by using the mouth as a third hand to carry around items.
 A similar condition was also reported for the later Sima de los Huesos remains also at the Sierra de Atapuerca site.

 The left knee bone ATD6-56 has a 4.7x15 mm height x breadth osteophyte (bone spur) on the inferior (lower) margin.
 Osteophytes normally form as a response to stress due to osteoarthritis, which can result from old age or improper loading of the joint as a consequence of bone misalignment or ligament laxity.
 In the case of ATD6-56, improper loading was likely the causal factor.
 Frequent squatting and kneeling can lead to this condition, but if the right knee bone ATD6-22 (that has no such trauma) belongs to the same individual, then this is unlikely to be the reason.
 If so, the lesion was caused by a local trauma, such as strain on the soft tissue around the joint due to high intensity activity, or a fracture of the left femur and/or tibia (that is unconfirmable since neither bone is associated with this individual).

 The right fourth metatarsal ATD6-124 has a 25.8x8 mm length x width lesion on the medial (toward the midline of the bone) side consistent with a march fracture.
-This condition is most often encountered by soldiers, long distance runners, and potentially flatfooted people whose foot bones failed under repeated, high intensity activity.
+This condition is most often encountered by soldiers, long-distance runners, and potentially flatfooted people whose foot bones failed under repeated, high intensity activity.
 Later Neanderthals would evolve a much more robust lower skeleton possibly to withstand such taxing movement across uneven terrain.
 Although only one other example of the condition has been identified (at Sima de los Huesos) among archaic humans, march fractures were probably a common injury for them given that the healed fracture leaves no visible mark, as well as their presumed high intensity lifestyle.